 - One of the most expensive kitchen solutions

 - Composites require highly trained specialists for installation as well as any repairs

 From around £350 per m.

 If you love the industrial look, concrete could be your worktop of choice.
 As it is cast in a mould, concrete is very versatile.
 It works well with other materials such as wood.
-However due to its porous nature, concrete must be sealed on installation, followed by regular waxing to reduce the risk of staining.
-So keep your hot pots and pans away.
+However due to its porous nature, sealing concrete on installation is a must, followed by regular waxing to reduce the risk of staining.
+So keep your hot pots and pans away from it.

 - The hard-wearing material increases in durability as it cures over time

 - However, it shows off stains

 - Can crack